A Day 2026 — Support What You Love About AU

 If the parent is denied this loan, a dependent student will be offered an additional Unsubsidized Loan based on his/her grade level.
 For more information, please visit the Federal Student Aid website.

-OTHER FUNDING OPTIONS
+ADDITIONAL FUNDING OPTIONS

 Yellow Ribbon School

 AU is a qualified Yellow Ribbon School.
 This program can help students pay for tuition & fees that the Post-9/11 GI Bill doesn’t cover.
-For more information, please email or call (864-231-5581) the AU Certifying Official.

 Students with outside scholarships that require billing are handled by Anderson Central.
 Please email this office for additional information.